Exception Management

 Reports also are available as charts.
 These are shipped with standard reports and let you know visually what is going on.

-You can create your own reports with a report builder based on widgets that you drag and drop into a template.
+You can create your reports with a report builder based on widgets that you drag and drop into a template.
 Reports are made of elements such as text, tables, filters, and charts.

 The result will be a graphical report with your desired data.
 These reports can also be sent by email in PDF format as often as you want so you don't have to log in to the system.